Wamplers Lake, Michigan, USA

 - Statistics / Weather / Helpful Links

-- Shop Wamplers Lake Gifts
+- Wamplers Lake Gifts

-All About Wamplers Lake
+All About Wamplers Lake, MI

 The favorite destination of many summer visitors, 750-acre Wamplers Lake has delighted countless generations seeking water-based fun.
 Nestled in the picturesque Irish Hills of southeast Michigan, Wamplers Lake occupies the corner intersections of Jackson, Lenawee and Washtenaw counties.
 Located beside the old stagecoach road from Detroit to Chicago, adventurous settlers moved into this area of the Michigan Territory by the 1830s and promptly declared Wamplers Lake a good place to settle.
 Teeming with fish and surrounded by the many green hills reminiscent of Ireland with small lakes lapping at their feet, Wamplers Lake quickly became the perfect summer home of area residents, many of whom were Irish immigrants.
 But secrets like Wamplers Lake don’t keep; soon residents from Toledo and Detroit were building summer cottages at Wamplers Lake.